rdkcentral/Lightning-UI-Components/README.md

 Since packages are now bundled with rollup this allows proper tree shaking behavior.
 For more information on tree shaking the `@material/ui` documentation has a great guide on [development bundle size](https://material-ui.com/guides/minimizing-bundle-size/) (**note**: this is external documentation otherwise unrelated to this project!).

-Since packages are now bundled with rollup this allows proper tree shaking behavior.
-For more information on tree shaking the `@material/ui` documentation has a great guide on [development bundle size](https://material-ui.com/guides/minimizing-bundle-size/) (**note**: this is external documentation otherwise unrelated to this project!).

 ## Questions???

 [Join us on Slack](https://slack.com/app_redirect?team=T024VU91V&channel=C030K2PPQAY)